-GMG is a corporate member of the Australian Materials and Battery Council (founding member), The Graphene Council, the Energy Efficiency Council and the Stanford University Thermal & Fluid Sciences Affiliates Program (TFSA).
+GMG is a corporate member of the Advanced Materials and Battery Council (founding member), The Graphene Council, the Energy Efficiency Council and the Stanford University Thermal & Fluid Sciences Affiliates Program (TFSA).

 GMG is proud to become an Affiliate of the Thermal and Fluid Sciences Affiliates Program at Stanford University to further progress understanding of the thermal transfer properties of its Graphene and its applications.
 Stanford University’s Thermal & Fluid Sciences Affiliates Program (TFSA) is the industrial liaison program of the Flow Physics and Computational Engineering Group and Thermosciences Group of the Mechanical Engineering Department.
 The program was started over 45 years ago to establish and maintain close ties between the Stanford faculty and engineers in industry.
 The program serves as a two-way conduit of recent research findings and industrial problems which motivate new research.